Dig yourself a pie hole before sitting down to Thanksgiving dinner!

 You can recognize them by their shiny belt buckles and their intolerance to whining.

-They're also happy to answer any questions you might have or just chat.
+Despite their gruff exteriors and fragrant odors, they're happy to answer any questions you might have or just chat.

 Some of their answers are true.